anne-creator/real-hotmap-backend/README.md

 ## Getting Started

-To get started with the Real-Time Taxi Data Display, follow these steps:
+To get started with the Real-Time Taxi HotMap locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the backend repository: `git clone [<repository-url>](https://github.com/anne-creator/realtime-hotmap-backend.git)`
+2. Clone the front repository: `git clone [<repository-url>](https://github.com/RuiWang98/realtime-hotmap-frontend.git)`
+3. Clone the pipeline repository: `git clone [<repository-url>](https://github.com/TYL1026/mongoDB-pubsub-pipline.git)`
-2. Install the necessary dependencies: `npm install`
+4. Install the necessary dependencies: `npm install`
-3. Configure the environment variables according to your setup.
+5. Configure the environment variables according to your setup.
-4. Start the real-time data simulator: `npm start simulator`
-5. Connect MongoDB to Google's Pub/Sub for streaming change streams.
-6. Load the data into BigQuery for analysis and visualization.
+6. Start the pipeline application to connect MongoDB with Pub/Sub
+7. Start the backend application to fetch data from MongoDB and Pub/Sub.
-7. Start the frontend application to display the real-time heatmap.
+8. Start the frontend application to display the real-time heatmap.

 For detailed instructions and configuration options, refer to the [Installation Guide](./docs/installation.md).

 ## Architecture

-The Real-Time Taxi Data Display project follows a microservice-based architecture, leveraging MongoDB, Google's Pub/Sub, and BigQuery.
+The Real-Time Taxi HotMap project follows a microservice-based architecture, leveraging MongoDB, Google's Pub/Sub, and BigQuery.
 The components involved are as follows:

 - **Data Simulator**: Generates and simulates real-time taxi data for pickups and drop-offs.
 - **MongoDB**: Persists the real-time taxi data, automatically removing old data when storage thresholds are reached.